ravisantoshgudimetla/incubator-openwhisk-deploy-kube/resources/README.md

 ```

 Pass `-R` if you want to deploy the [alarms](#alarms) package as well.

-Note that we are passing two directories and the order is important:
-the `openshift/` dir is first, and you will see "already exist" errors
-from those files beneath `k8s/` that are "overridden" in `openshift/`.
-This is expected.

 This will take a few minutes.
 Verify that all pods eventually enter
 the `Running` state: